katant/BAS.TorDocs/README.md

 # BAS.Tor Documentation

-Examples created on 1.3 version of the module and may be outdated
+Examples created on 1.3 version of the module and are outdated

 ## Start Tor
 Select `Tor network` from BAS elements list